|

 certain times.

+park.
 If not, be sure to check the availability of transportation.
-Avoid long
+If

-taxi trips, if possible, due to the cost.
+possible, avoid long taxi trips due to the cost.

 If you are not taking your vehicle for some, or part of

-the trip, be sure you know your transportation and any changes required.
-Try
+the trip, be sure you know your public transportation routes and numbers,

 Make use of travel services.
 Although few seem to be